See how we're attracting a new generation of talent

 One reason insurance is attracting a new generation of digital talent?
-“This is one of the original data businesses,” says Andy Breen, senior vice president of Argo Digital.
+“This is one of the original data businesses,” says Andy Breen, senior vice president of digital.
 “People see that they have the opportunity to actually evolve the business from the inside by applying artificial intelligence and machine learning.”

-Success depends on keeping our employees engaged and challenged, as well as providing opportunities for growth.
+Success depends on keeping our employees engaged and challenged, and providing opportunities for growth.

 —Jorge Luis Cazar,